Bathtub Conversion

 Yes!
 Install a dedicated GFCI protected LED light over the shower.
 You’ll love the direct light it provides, especially when shaving your legs and when your eyesight starts to fade.

-What about a fan with my bathtub conversion?
+What about a fan?

 Install a super quiet Panasonic exhaust fan that moves a minimum of 110 cubic feet per minute (CFM) of air.
 Don’t vent it directly into the attic!
 You do, and you’re in for some happy termites and very expensive termite and mold damage to your home.
 It must vent directly outside.
 Use only fans with a 4” duct minimum.
 You must also install a Humidistat as the fan control (these are required by Building Code) if not built into the fan.
 Panasonic also makes a fan that combines the humidistat into the fan.